alfurka/alfurka.github.io/_posts/2018-11-18-grid-search.md

 The OLS results are slightly different from the first estimation but it is because of random sample splitting.
 The difference become less with more iterations.

 Now, both LASSO and Ridge performs better than OLS, but there is no considerable difference.
 Their performances can be increased by additional regularizations.
-But, I want to show a way that I mentioned in my previous articles: [Adding Polynomial Features](https://alfurka.github.io/2018-11-06-preprocessing-for-lasso/).
+But, I want to show a way that I mentioned in a article about [Polynomial Features](https://alfurka.github.io/2018-11-06-preprocessing-for-lasso/).
 I said it is an important preprocessing tool for LASSO but same goes for Ridge:

 ```python
 lasso_params = {'fit__alpha':[0.005, 0.02, 0.03, 0.05, 0.06]}